abdfaizaan/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

       ![](../media/L1T6S2.2-1407.png)

-4. Submit the following user message:
+4. Enter the following prompt:

       ```
       Write a Python function named Multiply that multiplies two numeric parameters.
       ```

-5. Review the response, which should include sample Python code that meets the requirement in the prompt.
+5. Review the generated Python code snippet.
+The model should return a valid function definition that multiplies two inputs and returns the result.

      ![](../media/task-6-lasta.png)